emanguy/Curse-of-Strahd/Locations/Barovia/Barovia Town/Haunted House.md

 * Portrait of the Dursts above the mantle and Elizabeth is giving Walter a dirty look.
 * Some suits of armor
 * Carvings of dancing children in the doors, **DC 12 Perception** reveals the children aren't playing, they're fighting off bats
-* Cold draft comes down the red marble
+* Cold draft comes down the red marble stairs from the 3rd floor

+## Area 7 -